Bulk contact import

 brand

-Submit the brand for the contact here.
-In case this field is left empty, your default brand will be connected to the created contact
+Provide the brand for the contact here.
+If this field is left empty, your default brand will be connected to the created contact

 organization